nancchan/saas-customer-onboarding-business-systems/documentation/customer_onboarding_workflow.md

 Customer information is collected before the onboarding process begins.

-Typical information includes:
+The dataset includes:

+- First Name
-- Customer Name
+- Last Name
-- Company
+- Account Name
-- Email Address
+- Email
 - Phone

 The accuracy of this information affects the steps that follow.